RUCKBReasoning/text2sql-demo/README.md

 This repository releases a text-to-SQL demo, powered by [CodeS](https://huggingface.co/seeklhy), a language model specifically tailored for text-to-SQL translation.

-~~Experience our demo firsthand by visiting: [http://101.43.153.141:5000/chatbot](http://101.43.153.141:5000/chatbot).~~ (Our GPU servers are currently offline.
-We are aware of this issue and are working diligently to resolve it as quickly as possible.)
+Experience our demo firsthand by visiting: [http://101.42.9.17:5000/chatbot](http://101.42.9.17:5000/chatbot).

-**It is important to note that CodeS is designed as a single-turn text-to-SQL model and is not intended for multi-turn conversations.** Consequently, it lacks the ability to understand contexts in the chat box.
-Should the model's responses not meet your expectations, it is advisable to rephrase your question rather than trying to steer the model towards a correct answer with follow-up prompts.
+**It is important to note that CodeS is designed as a single-turn text-to-SQL model and is not intended for multi-turn conversations.** Consequently, it cannot understand contexts in the chat box.
+Should the model's responses not meet your expectations, it is advisable to rephrase your question rather than trying to steer the model toward a correct answer with follow-up prompts.

 ## Environments 💫
 Our development environments are configured as follows: